-Little David Wilkins - z'm Into Something Good
+Little David Wilkins - Live - I'm Into Something Good

 Little David Wilkins is an American country music singer, songwriter, and pianist.
 The first thing you notice about Little David Wilkins is he's certainly not little.
 He is over 280 pounds of fun and entertainment.
 His greatest love is entertaining people, seeing them smile and making them happy with his music.
 Little David lives in Nashville, Tennessee, where his career started with a song, which he wrote for Brenda Lee, “Comin On Strong”.
 The song has been recorded by twenty-six artists and has sold over five million records and counting.
 Wilkins has written almost one hundred songs, which have been recorded and released by such stars as Brenda Lee, Barbara Mandrell, Charlie Pride, Billy “Crash” Craddock, Loretta Lynn, Conway Twitty, Jack Greene, Leroy Van Dyke, Stonewall Jackson, Sonny James, Jerry Lee Lewis, Percy Sledge, Mickey Gilley, and many more.
 Little David was happy writing songs and entertaining in a Nashville Nitery until Producer Owen Bradley and MCA Records offered him a recording contract which produced him four National Top Ten Hits and several Top Twenty Hits such as, “One Monkey Don't Stop No Show”, Butterbeans” and “The Good Night Special”.
 Little David has always attracted some of the greatest record producers, including his first producer and the father of Rockn-Roll, Sam Phillips of Sun Records in Memphis, when David was twenty years old.